datalayer/github-actions/README.md

 - secondary-evalset-spec-file: optional, path to secondary evalset spec JSON
 - api-key: required, Datalayer API key
 - ai-agents-url: optional, override API URL
+- account-uid: optional, account UID context for eval operations
 - billable-principal-uid: optional, billable principal UID context for eval operations

-When `billable-principal-uid` is omitted (or empty), the action does not force a billing override and calls run in the default principal context for the API key.
+When `account-uid` is omitted (or empty), calls run in the default account context for the API key.
+When `billable-principal-uid` is omitted (or empty), the action does not force a billing override.
 - run-limit: optional, default 50
 - output-markdown: optional, default evals-report.md
 - secondary-output-markdown: optional, output file for secondary report